 Working non-stop for long working hours under pressure and deadlines build stress among employees.
 Organizations should take the responsibility of making their employees stress-free and feel happy about working.
 Organize fun activities that are both fun to play and useful to learn.
 Take them out for outings or organize parties as an annual reward.

 10. Offer Work-life Balance

 Work-from-home options and flexible timings provide freedom to employees to work from anywhere at any time.
 Providing these facilities will result in more engaged employees than unhappy employees working in cubicles from 9 to 5.

 There is no hidden secret for increasing employee engagement.
 These simple tips can make your workplace more meaningful for the employees.
 There is no need to invest a huge amount of money in engaging your employees.
-By following simple practices and with creative strategies, you can quickly promote a happy work culture in your organization.
+By following simple practices and creative strategies, you can quickly promote a happy work culture in your organization.
 After all, employee engagement is the first step towards building a happy workforce.

-Author’s bio: Lovepreet Dhaliwal works with RChilli Inc, a leading resume parsing software provider which helps in speeding up your recruitment process.
+Author’s bio: Lovepreet Dhaliwal works with RChilli Inc, a leading resume parsing software provider that helps in speeding up your recruitment process.
 An MBA in HR and marketing, he has over six years of work experience in business development and strategic sales.